 Motor vehicle crashes are the number one cause of death among North Carolina teens, according to the state’s 2018 Highway Safety Plan.
 Below, the car accident attorneys at DeMayo Law Offices summarize important information from the most recent safety plan and discuss how parents and guardians can reduce accident risks among teens and young drivers. […]

 In 2011, the National Highway Traffic Safety Administration (NHTSA) established new uniform criteria for observational surveys of seat belt use across the U.S. The results of the latest survey reveal trends in seat belt use specific to our state.
-Below, the personal injury attorneys at the DeMayo Law Offices highlight survey results from 2017, review […]
+Below, the car accident attorneys at the DeMayo Law Offices highlight survey results from 2017, review […]

 Responsible drivers know that safe driving isn’t just for protection: it’s also an easy way to save money.
 North Carolina’s Safe Driver Incentive Plan (SDIP) gives drivers a financial incentive to drive safely on our roadways.
-Below, the auto accident attorneys from The Law Offices of Michael A. DeMayo explain how you can save money […]
+Below, the auto accident attorneys from The DeMayo Law Offices explain how you can save money on monthly premiums […]

 Six billion text messages are sent in the U.S. every day and many are sent from inside a vehicle.
 In 2010, federal guidelines prohibited federal employees and commercial vehicle drivers from texting while driving.
 States slowly adopted similar laws—today, 47 states enforce a primary texting ban, and roughly half have a partial or primary ban […]

 Everyone knows that getting into a car accident with an uninsured driver can cause major problems for the injured—it’s the reason most states (including North Carolina!) legally require car insurance.
 But what if the injured driver isn’t covered?
 What if the at-fault driver has insurance and the injured driver is uninsured?
 Ryan A. Valente is an […]